Automorphisms of procongruence curve and pants complexes: The procongruence mapping class group and procongruence curve complex

 \subsection{Congruence completions of curve complexes}

-In order to define, the profinite completions of the (abstract) simplicial complexes $C(S)$ and $C_P(S)$ associated to some directed poset of finite index subgroups of $\G(S)$, we need first to consider the associated simplicial sets $C(S)_\bt$ and $C_P(S)_\bt$ and then take profinite completions in the above sense.
-In this paper, we will be essentially interested in the profinite completions of $C(S)$ and $C_P(S)$ associated to the full profinite and congruence topologies on $\G(S)$.
+In order to define, the profinite completions of the (abstract) simplicial complexes $C(S)$ and $C_P(S)$ associated to some directed poset of finite index subgroups of $\G(S)$, we need first to consider the associated simplicial sets $C(S)_\bt$ and $C_P(S)_\bt$ and then take pro-completions in the above sense.
+In this paper, we will be essentially interested in the pro-completions of $C(S)$ and $C_P(S)$ associated to the full profinite and congruence topologies on $\G(S)$.
 We will then denote by $\widehat{C}(S)_\bt$, $\widehat{C}_P(S)_\bt$ the profinite completions and by $\check{C}(S)_\bt$, $\check{C}_P(S)_\bt$ the procongruence completions, respectively.
 By Proposition~3.3 in \cite{[B3]}, the natural maps from the simplicial sets $C(S)_\bt$ and $C_P(S)_\bt$ to all their profinite completions above are injective.